mrasyidg/simple-machine-learning/README.md

 # simple-machine-learning-algorithms
-Just a personal repository of simple ml algorithms and experiments.
+Just a personal repository of simple ml and experiments.
 No warranty.